mcnew/aguacate-swagger-demo/README.md

 ### List all elements

-Just expand the [GET /colores](http://localhost:18080/#/color/get_colores), click on "Try it out", click on execute, to get data like this
+Expand the [GET /colores](http://localhost:18080/#/color/get_colores), click on "Try it out", click on execute, to get data like this

 ```json
 [